dherault/serverless-offline/README.md

 ## Token Authorizers

-Ad defined in the [Serverless Documentation](https://serverless.com/framework/docs/providers/aws/events/apigateway/#setting-api-keys-for-your-rest-api) you can use API Keys as a simple authentication method.
+As defined in the [Serverless Documentation](https://serverless.com/framework/docs/providers/aws/events/apigateway/#setting-api-keys-for-your-rest-api) you can use API Keys as a simple authentication method.

-Serverless-offline will emulate the behaviour of APIG and create a random token for key defined and print it on screen.
+Serverless-offline will emulate the behaviour of APIG and create a random token for each key defined and print it on screen.
 With these tokens you can access your private methods adding `x-api-key: generatedToken` to your request header.

 ## Custom authorizers